microsoft/CoseSignTool/STYLE.md

 For consistency, please use [FluentAssertions syntax](https://fluentassertions.com/introduction) for asserts.

 ## API design
 The CoseHandler project features a user-centric API, designed to make COSE signing and validation as easy as possible.
 The user doesn't have to know anything beyond "I need to sign X file with Y certificate" or "I need to validate this signature against this payload."
 It doesn't matter if their certificate is a .pfx file or a thumbprint, or if the content they want to sign is a file, stream, or byte array, it just works.
-And if it doesn't work, it will tell them why in a way that is easy for a lay person to understand and correct, such as "The signing certificate must include a private key."
+And if it doesn't work, it will tell them why in a way that is easy to understand and correct, such as "The signing certificate must include a private key."

 The underlying CoseSign1._x_ projects are intended for more advanced users and can flex more to fit the needs of the functionality.

 ## Do not break the existing API